linogaliana/website/content/talk/amsterdamUEA/index.md

 slides: example
 summary: Communication at UEA Amsterdam
 tags: ['segregation','big data']
-title: Communication at UEA Amsterdam.
-Dynamic approach of spatial segregation, a framework with mobile phone data
+title: Dynamic approach of spatial segregation, a framework with mobile phone data
 ---

+Communication at the European Urban Economics Association conference in Amsterdam

 <!-----------
 url_code: ""